 Coastal ctenophores

 The most numerous coastal ctenophores usually have one of three quite different morphologies.
 Representatives of the order Cydippida are round or oblong in shape, usually less than 3 cm (about one inch) in diameter, with solid bodies distinguished by eight radial comb rows that provide locomotion, and two, usually-branched tentacles that are used roughly like fishing lines for capturing small planktonic prey.
 The most common cydippid ctenophores worldwide are probably species of the genus Pleurobrachia.
 Common coastal representatives of the order Lobata include members of the genera Bolinopsis and Mnemiopsis.
-These ctenophores are usually larger than coastal cydippids, and have a pair of highly expandable lobes that are used as sticky prey capture surfaces, accompanied by short tentacles that remain inside the lobes.
+These "lobate" ctenophores are usually larger than coastal cydippids, and have a pair of highly expandable lobes that are used as sticky prey capture surfaces, accompanied by short tentacles that remain inside the lobes.
 Like cydippids, lobate ctenophores also feed primarily on small planktonic prey.
 The third group of ctenophores that are commonly found in coastal areas are members of the order Beroida.
 Most beroids are in the genus Beroe.
-These ctenophores are also basically elongate animals that may be cylindrical or cvery flat, are often more translucent than transparent, and may be colorless or light pink or yellowish.
+These ctenophores are also basically elongate animals that may be cylindrical or very flat, are often more translucent than transparent, and may be colorless or light pink or yellowish.
 Beroes open up like a sack to engulf their prey, which is most typically other species of ctenophores(!).

 Oceanic ctenophores